 Ice will likely all be melted before the end of your first 24 hours even in winter, so be prepared that an ice run will still be required if you are going to be in the desert more than one night.

-Disclosure: This article contains affiliate links.
-If you purchase anything we may earn a small commission at no extra cost to you.
+Disclosure: This article contains affiliate links that earn us a commission if a qualifying purchase is made.
 You can see our full disclosure policy here.